Gathering and Submitting Letters of Recommendation

 - Once someone has agreed to write you a letter of recommendation, give them an idea of when you need the letter.
 If possible, you might give them a date that is a couple of weeks prior to when you absolutely must have the letter, thus leaving some leeway in case something unexpected arises.

-- In addition to the above, you might ask if they could provide you with a hardcopy of the letter once it's written.
+- Other future applicants instead ask recommenders to please keep the letter until it is time to apply.
+In this case you could ask if they could provide you with a hardcopy of the letter once it's written.
 If you decide to do so, you would give each recommender an envelope with both your name and their name on the outside ("Letter of recommendation for _______, by _______"), and ask them to insert a copy of the letter, seal the envelope and sign their name across the flap.
 This way, you too will have a back-up copy, while still maintaining the privacy of the letter.

-Sending recommenders a courteous update, but not multiple reminders
+Sending recommenders a courteous update, but not constant reminders

-- Assuming you have followed our advice and have given your recommenders at least two or three months to write your letters (or have made other arrangements with them), it is okay, and even advisable, to send them a courteous "touching base" email a week or two prior to when you need the letter.
-However, do not send repeated reminders or enquiries about their progress!
-Pestering recommenders is discourteous, and could have a negative impact on their evaluation of your professionalism and maturity.
+- Assuming you have given your recommenders at least two or three months to write your letters as we strongly suggest (or have made other arrangements with them) and have told them by when you need the letter, it is advisable to send them a courteous "touching base" email a couple of weeks prior to when you need the letter.
+However, do not send repeated reminders or enquiries about their progress.
+Pestering recommenders is discourteous and could have a negative impact on their evaluation of your professionalism and maturity.
+If you have concerns then perhaps an in-person touching base would be helpful to gauge the situation.

 One letter from each recommender